StanfordVL/taskonomy/taskbank/README.md

   <p>Test Image Scene Classification</p>
 </div>

+### Store Representations
-For the `--store-rep` flag, it's for storing the representation of the image under the given task's encoder, add `--store-rep` flag to the command.
-Then the representation will be stored at `${WHERE_TO_STORE}.npy`.
+Use the flag `--store-rep` to store the representation of the image prduced by task's encoder.
+Add `--store-rep` flag to the command and the representation will be stored at `${WHERE_TO_STORE}.npy`.
 For example, running:
 ```bash
 python tools/run_img_task.py --task class_places --img assets/test.png --store assets/test_places.png --store-rep
 ```
-Will store the representation of the image's representation under Scene Classification encoder at `assets/test_places.npy`.
+will store the representation of the image's representation under Scene Classification encoder at `assets/test_places.npy`.

+### Store Predictions
-For the `--store-pred` flag, it's for storing the predicted output of the image under the given task, add `--store-pred` flag to the command.
-Then the representation will be stored at `${WHERE_TO_STORE}_pred.npy`.
+To save the output of the numerical prediction of the network, e.g. the coordiantes of the predicted vanishing points, besides the visualization of it saved as `.png`, use the flag `--store-pred`.
+Add `--store-pred` flag to the command and the prediction will be stored at `${WHERE_TO_STORE}_pred.npy`.
 For example, running:
 ```bash
 python tools/run_img_task.py --task class_places --img assets/test.png --store assets/test_places.png --store-pred
 ```
 Will store the prediction of the image's Scene Classification result at `assets/test_places_pred.npy`.

-## Running Demo Quadratic Images Input Task
+## Running Multi Image Models

 ### Step 1: Downloading Pretrained Model